 - Transform Filters.
 Filters that manipulate data.
 These can include sharpening and other processing effects.

 - Rendering Filters.
 These are filters that display the RAW data on a device.
-Video Renderers render to your
+Video Renderers render to your monitor for example.

 For information on configuring your system as stable playback environment, read this article.